huoww07/Bioinformatics-for-RNA-Seq/lessons/01_Setup.md

 - Copy the course files into your own directory
 `cp /cluster/tufts/bio/tools/training/intro-to-rnaseq/intro-to-RNA-seq-May-2020.tar.gz .`

 - Unzip the course directory:
 `tar -xvzf intro-to-RNA-seq.tar.gz`

-- Take a look at the contents by typing:
+- Take a look at the contents of the unzipped directory by typing:
 `tree intro-to-RNA-seq`

-You'll see a list of all files
+Result:
 ```
 intro-to-RNA-seq/
 ├── ERP004763_info.txt                 <-- sample description